reinnet/jsd-mp.simulation/README.md

 ## Results
 There are the reults of using this simulation for solving the real problem of placing the NFV chains on k-ary fat tree.
+In these results there is no constraint on license fee of VNFMs.

 > 4 vCPU, 16GB of RAM, without GC limit, 12GB heap size, 8 chains